 Then take your chains and with another little rubber band secure the chains to the base of your ponytail.

 Then make your bun of choice.
 We did a a messy bun – you can go HERE for our messy bun video.
-Although this just looks like a regular messy bun – our regular one even, it’s a new one that we came up with, so I’m excited to share it with you in the near future!
+Although this just looks like a regular messy bun – our regular one even, it’s a new one that we came up with, so be sure to check it out!

 We added these some darling clips from Gimme Clips on top of the messy bun & it just made it look so cute.
 They fit together perfectly and it almost looked like it was one pretty flower across the top of her bun.
 These chains obviously stay in a lot better than the other ones would because they are held in with the rubber bands.
 They looked awesome & lots of people commented on her hair when were out.
 Bee just liked the flowers!